Wiki · Individual Player · Last reviewed June 23, 2026

 Evaluation vendors shape what labs and customers can see.
 They define tasks, recruit experts, manage raters, process failures, and package results into evidence that executives and policymakers can act on.
 This gives evaluation infrastructure a quiet authority.
 It can reveal risk, but it can also narrow risk to whatever the test happens to measure.

-Scale therefore belongs in the same map as model cards, AI audits, red teaming, benchmark contamination, and third-party assurance.
+Scale therefore belongs in the same map as model cards, AI audits, red teaming, benchmark contamination, data provenance, and third-party assurance.
 Wang's public role makes visible a usually hidden layer: the translation of human labor, expert review, adversarial testing, and institutional judgment into the measured reality of AI systems.
+The caution is that a vendor's claim to evaluate models is not the same thing as independent proof that its evaluations are complete, conflict-free, or sufficiently adversarial.

 Government and Defense AI

 Wang has also positioned AI as a national-competitiveness and public-sector issue.
 Scale's materials and congressional records connect the company to customers across government, defense, autonomous vehicles, and large language models.
-In 2025, Wang testified before the U.S. House Energy and Commerce Committee at a hearing on energy, AI technology, discovery, and American competitiveness.
+In January 2025, Wang published a letter to President Donald Trump arguing that the United States should "win the AI war" by investing in AI, building the workforce, making federal agencies AI-ready, expanding energy, and pairing safety with innovation.
+In April 2025, he testified before the U.S. House Energy and Commerce Committee at a hearing on energy, AI technology, discovery, and American competitiveness.

 This public-sector posture is politically important.
 It treats AI infrastructure as part of state capacity: governments need models, data pipelines, evaluations, and oversight systems, while private firms provide the tools.
 That creates a recurring governance problem.
 Public agencies may depend on private vendors for systems they cannot fully inspect, while vendors gain influence over the practical meaning of public AI adoption.